 Pound drops to 37-year low – what does it mean for you?

-Sterling hit its lowest for 37 years on Friday after the chancellor’s mini-budget
+Sterling hit its lowest for 37 years on Friday after the chancellor’s mini-Budget

-The pound had its worst day since the early days of the pandemic on Friday after the chancellor announced his mini-budget.
+The pound had its worst day since the early days of the pandemic on Friday, after the chancellor announced his mini-Budget.

-It fell by more than 3%, yet again dropping to the lowest value against the US dollar for 37 years.
+It fell by more than 3 per cent, yet again dropping to the lowest value against the US dollar for 37 years.

 It adds to a months-long fall in the value of the pound.
-Over the last month, it has dropped by 7% – and the value of sterling is more than a fifth lower than it was a year ago.
+Over the last month, it has dropped by 7 per cent – and the value of sterling is more than a fifth lower than it was a year ago.

 It will mean higher prices for Britons over the coming months and years.